If you are thinking of selling a house in New Jersey, it is highly recommended to have the legal advice of a real estate attorney during this process.

 - Owner’s Title Insurance: Protects the buyer with a marketable title.

 - Municipal costs.
-This may include registration fees or other fees imposed by the county, city or town.
-In New Jersey, municipalities are required to obtain the “Township Certificate of Occupancy” which costs approximately $100.
+This may include registration or other fees imposed by the county, city or town.
+In New Jersey, municipalities require obtaining the “Certificate of Occupancy” which costs approximately $200.

-- Other costs include :
+- Other costs include:

-- Lawyer fees.
+- Attorney fees.

-- Preparation of the deed, which ranges between $100 and $150.
+- Preparation of the deed, and

 - Real estate agent commission.